 This scholarship fund was created to allow students, faculty, staff, alumni, and others to contribute in support of current SOP students.

 Travel money for students who are presenting at conferences that are recognized by the academic community.
-Scholarship will be applied to your student account, once travel is complete and after recipient has provided a brief description of the conference and presentation, along with images to Pam Wissman.
+Scholarship will be applied to your student account, once travel is complete and after recipient has provided material as described below.
 This information may also be published on social media at the Director’s discretion.

 - Bachelor in Horticulture